Car Loan Documentation Checklist: The 8 Things You Need

 - Homeowners or renters insurance policy

-Since a physical address is required, you may not use a post office box.
+A physical address is required, so you can’t use a post office box as proof of residence.
 The only exception is for Army Post Office boxes (APO) or Fleet Post Office (FPO).
 You may also use the address of a next of kin.

 5. Vehicle information